vuejs/docs/src/guide/render-function.md

 <anchored-heading :level="1">Hello world!</anchored-heading>
 ```

-The component must generate a heading based on the `level` prop and we quickly arrive at this:
+The component must generate a heading based on the `level` prop, and we quickly arrive at this:

 ```js
 const app = Vue.createApp({})